 An AA/AS degree is an Associate of Arts and Associate of Science degree.
 See the college catalog for the current degree listing.

-Complete the on-line application by going to WebAdvisor.
+Complete the on-line application by clicking APPLY NOW.
 For more information, visit our New Students page.

 Norco College is on the semester system.

-A.O.C. stands for Assessment, Orientation and Counseling.
+O.A.C. stands for Orientation, Assessment, and Counseling.
 These are the three things that a New Student needs to complete before they can register for courses.

-If you complete your A.O.C. by the date stated in the Order of Registration, you will receive the earlier of the registration appointments (appointment 5).
-If your A.O.C. is completed after that date, your will receive the later registration appointment (appointment 9).
+If you complete your O.A.C. by the date stated in the Order of Registration, you will recieve the hightest possible placement on the order of registration based on your student status.

 Access WebAdvisor to find out your registration date and time.
 You may register any time on or after your date and time.